• Skip to primary navigation

 at com.SoftwareTestingO.Java.ExceptionHandling.Run_Time_Error.main(Run_Time_Error.java:12)

-Logical Error: These types of errors are generated because of the flaws in the logic of the program or the program might be using a wrong formula or the design pattern of the program itself is wrong.
-This type of errors are not identified by the Java compiler nor the JVM, the programmer is only responsible for such type of errors.
+Logical Error: These types of errors are generated because of flaws in the logic of the program; the program might be using a wrong formula, or the design pattern of the program itself is wrong.
+The Java compiler or the JVM does not identify this type of error, and the programmer is only responsible for such errors.

 package com.SoftwareTestingO.Java.ExceptionHandling;